microbit-sam/microbit-docs/docs/ubit.md

 ##Overview

-uBit is the global singleton provided by the runtime and is an instance of the MicroBit class.
+Although the runtime is built from lots of small components, we also provide an easy to use pre-packaged collection of the commonly used components all in one place.
+This makes it much easier to start programming your micro:bit in C. This grouping is provided by a C++ class called MicroBit.
+The MicroBit class has a number of member variables, that operate as device drivers to control the most commonly used features of the micro:bit.

-The MicroBit class has a number of member variables, that operate as device drivers to control the various features of the micro:bit.
+There is an instance of the MicroBit class created as a global variable in all the sample programs, and it contains:

 >    uBit {<br/>
 >    &emsp;&emsp;[.i2c](ubit/i2c.md),<br/>